Fundamentals of Pharmaceutical Chemistry

 - Antineoplastic drugs

 APIs may also be classified into the following categories:

 - Inorganic substances

-- Organic substances (isolated from materials of animal or human origin)
+- Organic substances (isolated from animal or human material)

-- Organic substances (synthetic or semi-synthetic or isolated from herbal sources or micro-organisms)
+- Organic substances (synthetic or semi-synthetic or herbal or micro-organism isolated)